IAEA Coordinated Research Projects (CRP)

 The overall objective is to provide participants and the industry with:

-Research Coordination Meeting (RCM) for all CRP participants at AREVA headquarters in Erlangen, Germany (June 4 to 6, 2014).
+- Research Coordination Meeting (RCM) for all CRP participants at AREVA headquarters in Erlangen, Germany (June 4 to 6, 2014).
 For RCM web page please click here.
-Note a consultancy meeting for CRP steering team members will be held immediately prior to the RCM on June 2 and 3, 2014.
+A consultancy meeting for CRP steering team members was held immediately prior to the RCM on June 2 and 3, 2014.

 Please contact NENP Engineering Section - Contact Point if you have any questions.